cms-opendata-workshop/workshop2021-lesson-preexercise-cpp-and-root/_episodes/02-cpp-hello-world.md

 This lesson assumes that you are using the same Docker container that has been created for accessing the CMS open data and the one you were introduced to in the
 [Docker pre-exercise](https://cms-opendata-workshop.github.io/workshop2021-lesson-docker/).
-Before going any further in this lession you should launch the CMS Open Data container using the [commands you were introduced to in that lesson](https://cms-opendata-workshop.github.io/workshop2021-lesson-docker/03-docker-for-cms-opendata/index.html).
+Before going any further in this lesson you should launch the CMS Open Data container using the [commands you were introduced to in that lesson](https://cms-opendata-workshop.github.io/workshop2021-lesson-docker/03-docker-for-cms-opendata/index.html).
 All the exercises in this lesson will be compiled and run in this container.

 Let's start with writing a simple `hello world` program in C. First we'll edit the *source* code with an editor of your choice.

 Let's create a new file called `hello_world.cc`, using your preferred editor.
 If